 I ate really well at the V&A Waterfront, you can't go wrong there.

-Things I'd never hear of til I arrived in South Africa that I would recommend eating: grape and apple tizer (sparkling juice), biltong (a way better beef jerky), malva pudding (kind of like a sticky toffee pudding). over 5 years ago
+Things I'd never hear of til I arrived in South Africa that I would recommend eating: grape and apple tizer (sparkling juice), biltong (a way better beef jerky), malva pudding (kind of like a sticky toffee pudding). almost 6 years ago